Blog

 Updated on 08.03.2020 in Bits & Pieces, Photos: Charly Schwarz

-Grafenast Hotel marries old-world glamour with contemporary, sustainable design.
-Photo by Charly SchwarzGrafenast Hotel marries old-world glamour with contemporary, sustainable design.
-Photo by Charly Schwarz
+The Hotel Grafenast marries traditional features with contemporary, sustainable design.
+Photo: Charly SchwarzThe Hotel Grafenast marries traditional features with contemporary, sustainable design.
+Photo: Charly Schwarz

-Putting Sustainability First is a Matter of Common Sense
+Sustainability First is a Matter of Common Sense

-In an age where the environment has truly become an emotive topic, green travel is on the rise with travelers inspired to choose eco-friendly travel options as they think more about conservation, organic foods and sustainability.
-“Which has definitely helped us to put our hotel on the map,” as the hotel owner frankly admits.
-“During the last few years the term “sustainability” has been a buzzed-about trend, however, to my Granddad this was all about common sense.
-When it comes to sustainability, we are actually talking about social responsibility.
-It means consciousness and concern about societal and environmental impacts and it means caring for future generations.
-There is certainly potential for greenwashing from profit-driven people looking to cash in on the eco-friendly movement these days, but all in all I appreciate this development a lot.”
+In an age where the environment has become an emotive topic, green travel is on the rise, with travellers inspired to choose eco-friendly travel options as they think more about conservation, organic foods and sustainability.
+“That has definitely helped us to put our hotel on the map,” admits Peter Unterlechner.
+“In the last few years the term sustainability has been a real buzzword, but for my grandfather these principles were all about common sense.
+Sustainability means social responsibility.
+It means consciousness and concern about societal and environmental impacts.
+It means caring for future generations.
+These days there is certainly potential for greenwashing by profit-driven people looking to cash in on the eco-movement these days, but all in all I am glad that the topic of sustainability is on the rise.”

 A Decisive Time for Pioneers

-46-year old Peter has been trained in the hospitality industry and has been working abroad for many years.
-“I could have imagined living everywhere, even at the other end of the world,” he says.
-“The high quality of life that Pillberg offers was something I had to discover in the course of time,” he adds.
-Which apparently has something to do with the fact that Peter met his wife Waltraud and that they got two children (Moritz, 19, and Rosa, 15).
-It was obvious to him at an early age that his life would revolve around the hospitality theme.
-“During the school holidays, I was running the hotel bar on my own at the age of ten or eleven.
-I loved this job and the responsibility involved.”
+Peter trained in the hospitality industry and spent years working abroad.
+“At that time could have imagined living everywhere, even on the other side of the world,” he says.
+“Only with time did I learn to appreciate the quality of life that Pillberg offers,” he adds.
+He met his wife Waltraud and they had two children, Moritz and Rosa.
+It was obvious to him at an early age that his life would revolve around hospitality.
+“During the school holidays I would run the hotel bar on my own, at the age of ten or eleven.
+I loved that job and the responsibility involved.”

 Offsetting the Hotel’s Carbon Footprint

 What’s up in the near future?
 “We must fight against sensory overload,” says the hotel owner.
-“We have to reduce to the essential, to become emptier, clearer, and flatter.
+“We have to reduce to the essential, to become emptier, clearer and flatter.
 That is what we need to do right now.”

 Witty and sharp-tongued, Irene Heisz is a journalist and author who writes blog posts about Tirol, Tiroleans and their peculiarities – and there are many of them!